kheenny/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- a script that prints hello user, where user is the current Linux user.
+ a script that counts the number of directories in the PATH.